Number One with a Bullet (film)

-Number One with a Bullet is a 1987 American police detective film directed by Jack Smight and starring Robert Carradine, Billy Dee Williams, Valerie Bertinelli, Peter Graves, Doris Roberts, Bobby Di Cicco, Ray Girardin, Barry Sattels, Mykelti Williamson, Alex Rebar and Jon Gries.
+Number One with a Bullet is a 1987 American action comedy film directed by Jack Smight and starring Robert Carradine, Billy Dee Williams, Valerie Bertinelli, Peter Graves, Doris Roberts, Bobby Di Cicco, Ray Girardin, Barry Sattels, Mykelti Williamson, Alex Rebar and Jon Gries.

 The film is about two police partners with contrasting personalities who both work for the Los Angeles Police Department.
+It is often placed within the buddy cop sub-genre.

 Plot

 Nick Barzack ("Berserk"), an irrational, unkempt and unpredictable cop, and Frank Hazeltine, his cultured, polite, and suave partner, follow a circuitous and highly circumstantial trail of clues, evidence, witnesses, and accomplices through Los Angeles.
 Barzack pauses only briefly for his mother, but repeatedly for his ex-wife.
 Hazeltine is almost too busy with every attractive woman he sees to pay attention to the thugs trying to kill him and his partner.
 But despite these distractions, Nick's dogged determination to get the man behind the dope scene eventually pays off.